Bill Murray & Brian Doyle-Murray's Extra Innings

-Bill Murray & Brian Doyle-Murray's Extra Innings is an American reality television series that premiered on November 20, 2017 on Facebook Watch.
+Bill Murray & Brian Doyle-Murray's Extra Innings is an American reality web series that premiered on November 20, 2017 on Facebook Watch.
 This show follows actors and brothers Bill Murray and Brian Doyle-Murray as they visit Minor League ballparks across the country, immersing themselves in the local culture and interacting with the different communities.
 Facebook ordered a ten episode first season of the show which premiered on November 20, 2017 with all subsequent episodes airing on the following Mondays.

 Production

 Development

 Bill Murray described the show as “a little something to fill a baseball fan’s off-season hole in the heart.”
 In the series, the actors will visit minor league baseball teams including the Charleston RiverDogs, St. Paul Saints, Martha's Vineyard Sharks, and Kansas City T-Bones.
 They also spend time at the MLB Urban Youth Academy and the Negro Leagues Baseball Museum.

 The idea for the show sprang from a chance meeting between Doyle-Murray and Oso founder Dub Cornett at a mutual friend’s birthday party.
 Oso Studios brought the concept to Ricky Van Veen, Facebook’s head of global creative strategy in charge of original entertainment content, who greenlit it immediately.
 The show was shot over the course of three months during the summer.
 Cornett took a relatively small crew on the road that included producer Victoria Shaffer, a camera operator, a sound tech and a PA.